lehins/django-smartfields/docs/source/processors.rst

     .. method:: process(value, **kwargs)

-Here is an examlple of how to convert a video to MP4 format.
+Here is an example of how to convert a video to MP4 format.
 In this example every time ``MediaModel`` is instantiated :class:`~smartfields.dependencies.FileDependency` will automatically attach another field like attribute to the model ``video_mp4``.
 Moreover, whenever a